TheOdinProject/curriculum/javascript/testing/testing-2.md

 ### Introduction
 An important basic concept in testing is isolation.
 You should only test one method at a time, and your tests for one function should not depend upon an external function behaving correctly - especially if that function is being tested elsewhere.
 The main reason for this is that when your tests fail, you want to be able to narrow down the cause of this failure as quickly as possible.
 If you have a test that depends on several functions, it can be hard to tell exactly what is going wrong.

+### Learning Outcomes
+After completing this lesson , you will be able to:

+- Explain what pure functions are.
+- Explain why tightly coupled code is hard to test.
+- Explain what mocking is, with respect to TDD.
+- Write and understand mock functions.

 ### Pure Functions

 There are _many_ benefits to using TDD when you write your code.
 One of the biggest benefits is less obvious at first - it helps you to write better code.
 If you look back at some of your early projects you will probably notice how _tightly coupled_ everything is.
 All of your functions include references to functions in other parts of your code, and the whole thing is _filled_ with DOM methods or `console.log()`.